mSvcBench/muBench/Docs/Manual.md

 ![service-cell-abstraction](service-cell-abstraction.png)
 Each service is implemented by a main software unit that we call *service-cell*.
 A service-cell is a [Docker container](/ServiceCell/README.md) that contains a Python program executing the internal and external services that the user has chosen for the specific service.

 Service-cells are connected by a TCP/IP network and they access a common storage space (Kubernetes ConfigMaps) where they find some files describing the work that each of them has to do.
-These files are `workmodel.json`, and a set of python files imported by the service-cell that include the definition of all *custom functions* possibly used as internal-service.
+These files are `workmodel.json`, and a set of Python files imported by the service-cell that include the definition of all *custom functions* possibly used as internal-service.

 For performance monitoring, service-cells expose a set of metrics to a Prometheus server.